BIGJRA/BIGJRA.github.io/reborn.md

 Do you remember when we fought Corey, obtained the Silver Ring, and later found five of his six Pokemon?
 Now we know where his Crobat went.
 Fittingly, Heather uses Flying and Poison type Pokemon.

 On this field, Tailwind lasts for five turns and sets up Strong Winds.
-Crobat's speed and its Sash means you're not going to be able to easily steamroll with Ice, Electric, and Rock-type moves once it gets off Tailwind.
+Crobat's speed and its Sash means you're not going to be able to easily steamroll with Ice, Electric, and Rock type moves once it gets off Tailwind.
 Archeops, another fast Pokemon, also has this move for support.
 Flying moves and Rock moves are all boosted here, meaning Crobat, Archeops, Gyarados with its Z-Crystal, and Salamence will all hit like trucks.
 Additionally, her Gengar's Icy Wind and Ominous Wind are boosted by 1.5x on this field, then again by 1.5x whenever Strong Winds are present.
 Oh, and Thunder never misses.
 A very tough optimized fight, but nothing too unexpected for Reborn's Elite Four.

 It's hard to recommend changing up your team specifically for this fight, because you have to bring the same team through the entire Elite Four.
 Still, if you are stuck on this fight, there are a lot of things you can use.
-For example, while Strong Winds do neutralize Flying-type weaknesses, you can use the Thunder, Icy Wind, Hyper Voice, and Rock move boosts yourself to narrow the gap.
+For example, while Strong Winds do neutralize Flying type weaknesses, you can use the Thunder, Icy Wind, Hyper Voice, and Rock move boosts yourself to narrow the gap.
 Especially once Crobat and Archeops are down, that may be the way to victory.
 Trick Room will also help you turn Tailwind on its head if need be, where a Pokemon like Decidueye with a 1.5x attack boost from Long Reach may be able to sweep.
 You can also use your own Flying types to deal massive damage: Talonflame's Gale Wings is always on while Strong Winds are on, for example.
 Alternatively, you could consider switching the field to Snowy Mountain via the Blizzard TM if you want to use Ice moves more effectively.

 Once you win, you'll get the *Ruby Ring*.
 Proceed to the next room.